Upper school tackles race head on, weekly, with intense cultural proficiency initiative

 The seminars are built around weekly readings, initially “Culturally Proficient Instruction” by Kikanza Nuri-Robins and Delores Lindsey and other contemporary articles, that help prime the pump for the staff members.
 Conversations often connect to classroom experiences, though, with teachers sometimes bringing in an incident or discussion from class to bounce off ideas and get feedback.

-“This is the first school I’ve ever worked at that really focused on cultural proficiency,” said Angela DePalma, an eighth-grade social studies teacher.
+Exciting and new“This is the first school I’ve ever worked at that really focused on cultural proficiency,” said Angela DePalma, an eighth-grade social studies teacher.
 With a background in urban education and Africana studies, and teaching experience including at a Boston public high school, she had never heard of a school dealing with race so regularly and explicitly.

 “I was really excited about the idea of the seminars,” said sixth-grade special education and math teacher Tracey Pratt, who had been teaching in Cambridge for eight years before the upper school was created.
 Before that she taught in Washington, D.C., public schools.
 Even there, where most of the staff and students were African American, race wasn’t a topic of discussion.
 “Maybe some people don’t see race as an issue if the district is all one race,” she mused, “but that’s an issue itself.”